lowRISC/opentitan/doc/ug/dv_methodology/index.md

 As is the case with design, we strive for conformity in our verification efforts as well.
 The motivation for this is not just aesthetics, but also to reap the advantages of [code reuse](#code-reuse), which we rely heavily on.
 To help achieve this, we provide a verification starter tool-kit called [uvmdvgen]({{< relref "util/uvmdvgen/doc" >}}).
-It can be used to completely auto-generate the complete initial DV enviroment for a new DUT, including the [documentation](#documentation) pieces (testplan as well as DV document), the complete UVM environment including the testbench, to the collaterals for building and running tests along with some common tests.
+It can be used to completely auto-generate the complete initial DV environment for a new DUT, including the [documentation](#documentation) pieces (testplan as well as DV document), the complete UVM environment including the testbench, to the collaterals for building and running tests along with some common tests.
 This significantly helps reduce the development time.
 It can also be used to auto-generate the initial skeleton source code for building a new reusable verification component for an interface (a complete UVM agent).